 All students participate in clinical case conferences, genetics seminars, journal club, and clinical research activities.

 The program’s graduates are in very high demand and typically receive employment offers prior to graduation.
 They work throughout the U.S. and Canada, and in all areas of genetic counseling practice.
-Their performance on the American Board of Genetic Counseling (ABGC) board certification examination is excellent, with a first-time passing rate of 100% for the past 5 years (2016-present).
+Their performance on the American Board of Genetic Counseling (ABGC) board certification examination is excellent, with a first-time passing rate of 94.4% for the past 3 years (2021-2023) and 97.9% for the past 8 years (2016-2023).
 The program's job placement rate during the same period is 100%.
 The program’s attrition rate during the same period is zero.

 Important Information for Applicants: The MS Genetic Counseling Program participates in the Genetic Counseling Admissions Match through National Matching Services (NMS).
 The GC Admissions Match has been established to enhance the process